Chadnaut/WaraWara-Plaza-XML-Generator/README.md

 ...
 ```

-These sections contain default values for the XML section - some are *essential*, but many may be omitted and the XML will still work fine.
+These sections contain default values for the XML - some are *essential*, but many may be omitted and the XML will still work fine.

 - `modified_at` if empty will use the current datetime
 - `created_at` if empty will use the current datetime

 ## Config

-- `config/base.ini` produces *near-identical* XML to the orignal GBATEMP thread
+- `config/base.ini` generates *near-identical* XML to the orignal GBATEMP thread
   - Some image base64 code is different
   - Some special characters in the post body dont require escaping
   - Post title_ids now match topic title_ids
-- `config/original.ini` produces *near-identical* XML to a factory reset WiiU
+- `config/original.ini` generates *near-identical* XML to a factory reset WiiU
   - Empty lines and incorrect indentation fixed
-- `config.ini` produces heavily trimmed XML with example content
+- `config.ini` generates heavily trimmed XML with example content

 ## Images